gregoryPapi/Universal-description-of-the-NS-surface-using-ML/README.md

 import torch
 model = torch.load('path_to_model_weights.pth')
 ```
+2. **Running a Demo**: Example demo scripts can be found in the ... directory.
+These scripts demonstrate how to predict neutron star properties, such as eccentricity and gravitational acceleration.

 # Contact
 For any questions, data access, or further collaborations, feel free to contact us via email at ....